anumohan10/anumohan10/README.md

 # Hi there!
-I'm Anusree Mohanan 👋
+I'm Anusree 👋

 ## 🎓 Education
 - Master of Science in Information Systems, Northeastern University, Boston (Expected May 2025)